Top Places to Eat in Hobart

 Address: 11A The Avenue, New Norfolk

-New-ish kid on the Hobart food block is Dier Makr.
-Its seasonal produce-driven degustation menu talk to you in chalk on the wall, in very minimalist terms, like “Cucumber”, “Pork, Peach” and “Blueberry, Goat’s Curd”.
+Searching for a tasting menu in Hobart, go no further than Dier Makr.
+Its seasonal produce-driven degustation menu which talks to you in very minimalist terms, like “Cucumber”, “Pork, Peach” and “Blueberry, Goat’s Curd”.
 The best bit is waiting to see how these ideas are interpreted on the plate.
 The international wine list has a minimal intervention theme.
 And the cocktails are whimsical yet refined, often topped with local wildflowers.
 Dier Makr is intimate yet ambitious in its goals, and often exceeds them.

 Address: 123 Collins St, Hobart